Sleeping Giants: Pearl Harbor Survivors Then and Now

 Research: The research phase is ongoing throughout the interview phase.
 I use all available resources to look for and try to make contact with Pearl Harbor Survivors.

 Interviews: The interview phase started in December of 2018 with a goal of concluding by March 2020.
 The planned scope of the project is the entire United States.
 I have been conducting “patrols” in which I try to interview as many as I can find in a geographical area in one trip.

 Preliminary Drawing: Two charcoal portraits will be done of each interviewed Survivor prior to painting.
 This is to ensure compositional qualities, tonal considerations and an overall feel for the subject.
 Drawings are not done while with the veteran due to most of them being too old to sit for that long.
 Drawings are done in the studio using photographs taken in the interview phase.
 Using my photos is one of the necessities of meeting these veterans in person.
 Using photos taken by me ensures originality and avoids copyright conflicts.
 Drawings will be done in charcoal on paper 18x24 inches in size.
 This phase will conclude by Memorial Day, 2020.

-Painting: The painting phase will commence no later than June, 2020, and conclude in time for Pearl Harbor Day 2021.
-Paintings will be done in oil on canvas, 20x24 inches in size.
+Painting: The painting phase will commence no later than January, 2023, and conclude in time for Pearl Harbor Day 2023.
+Paintings will be done in oil on canvas, 16x20 inches in size.
 My artistic approach for both drawing and painting is classical.

 Exhibition: I am constantly making efforts to effectively network with galleries and museums such as the National Veterans Art Museum in Chicago, the Pearl Harbor National Museum in Hawaii, and the National Museum of the US Navy in Washington, D.C. in an effort to ensure this gets shown around the country.